kaninibibliotek/msb-krumelur-player/README.md

 ```sh
 $ open http://localhost:3000/msb-krumelur-player/?dev&name=[desired krumelur file name]&behavior=[desired behavior]
 ```
 The desired krumelur with the desired behavior will appear.
-Press A to add it again.
-Press C to remove all krumelurer.
+Press <kbd>A</kbd> to add it again.
+Press <kbd>C</kbd> to remove all krumelurer.

 ### Converting After Effects Motion Paths to JSON
 ```sh